elitalpa/creanote/README.md

 ## Usage

-Use the `init` command to initialize a `.creanote` directory with settings and templates.
+Use the `init` command to initialize a hidden `.creanote` directory containing the config and templates files.

 ```bash
 npx creanote init